 My main focus for it is as a laptop for programming that can easily run one to two Linux virtual machines and possibly dual boot without a lot of futzing.
 If it can reasonably run games that is a bonus.

 I read a lot of whining about the struggles of lugging around a 17" laptop.
 It was never a big deal to me, I spent most of my college years carrying a big laptop that probably weighed 10 pounds plus all of my books.
-One term I had to carry large Calculus, Physics, Art History, and Economics books constantly in my bags.
-When you have to carry 80-100 pounds on your back, waist, and hands through the hilly, thick, hot, and humid jungles of Panama; walking from class to class with 30-35 pounds is hardly a challenge.
+One term I had to carry large Calculus, Physics, Art History, and Economics books constantly in my bags along with the laptop.
+When you have to carry 80-100 pounds on your back, waist, and hands through the hilly, thick, hot, and humid jungles of Panama walking from class to class with 30-35 pounds is hardly a challenge.

 I build my desktop computers but it is not much of an option with laptops.
-Even if it were the heat issue would scare me away so I am not used to dealing with OEM’s which is another annoyance.
+Even if it were the heat issue would likely scare me away, a desktop computer case is much easier to make sure it has good airflow.

 My first stop was system76, a Linux-centric laptop builder that has so many options that if you are not careful you could configure a laptop that nears $10k!
 Unfortunately, they ship with Ubuntu which is such a poor and overrated distro.
 I get cranky having to use that or Debian or any of its children.
 Any reasonable Linux should work but I am not sure what that does to support options.
-I am an OpenSUSE nerd, it has the best KDE experience, the best admin tools and is by far the easiest install and use without dumbing it down.
+I am an OpenSUSE nerd, it has the best KDE experience, the best admin tools and is by far the easiest to install and use without dumbing it down.
 It is equally great for professionals and newbies.
 I think the first time I installed OpenSUSE was in 2003, I don’t even remember the version number.
 I have tried lots of others but nothing comes close.
+It is not perfect but YAST is the best system management tool I have seen in any OS even though it doesn’t completely remove the need for editing configuration files and it doesn’t have a module for ngix which is odd.

-These days it is easier to skip the dual boot and use a VM.
+These days it is easier to skip the dual boot and use a VM so having the CPU and RAM to run it is more important than ever.
+It also makes it easier to keep backups.
 I dual boot and run VM’s on my desktop but more and more I just fire up VM’s.
 I rarely notice performance differences.
+I still need to dual boot for various reasons so the ability to have two hard drives or one very large drive is important.

-To get something with all the specs I wanted with system76, the price shot up way too high to justify so I looked around on newegg.com.
+To get something with all the specs I wanted with system76, the price shot up way too high to justify - similar specs were about $600 higher than what I ended up getting - so I looked around on New Egg and BestBuy and Amazon.
 Laptops that aren’t custom made usually have one fatal flaw that makes it untenable.
 Underpowered features that lowered the price but made it somewhat useless to me or features that is more than I needed but would be nice that added too much cost.
 It seemed like there was no Goldilocks laptop available at retail sites and stores.

 I did find a few ASUS laptops that were close but they are from ASUS, a company whose products I have had bad luck with and has the worst customer service in the world.
 I can talk more about them when I review my new audio card but I did buy a monitor from them once and to get it serviced, they required that I pay shipping costs both ways and be without a monitor for 6-8 weeks.
 And this was after playing phone tag with them for 2 weeks.
 I have a revulsion to giving money to irredeemably bad companies.
 Reviews for their ROG laptops were good but were peppered with complaints about when something went wrong and how impossible they are to deal with.
 In a nutshell, if you get lucky and have no problems it is great, otherwise, not even heaven can help you.
 Blech